 Lab 6: Sampling distributions and the Central Limit Theorem

 In this lab, you will explore the Central Limit Theorem, a result in probability theory that is that basis for most of the statistical inference techniques that we will study.
 The Central Limit Theorem states that if n is large and X1, X2, ..., Xn are independent and identically distributed (i.i.d.) random variables with expected value μ and standard deviation σ, then the distribution of the mean of these random variables has approximately a normal distribution, with mean μ and standard deviation σ/n1/2.
 You will observe the Central Limit Theorem both by simulating random variables and by taking a sample from a real population.
+You should also gain experience in this lab in understanding when you should expect distributions to be normal.

-Begin this lab by opening up a blank MINITAB worksheet.
+Begin this lab by opening up a blank Minitab worksheet.
 You will not look at data until a bit later on.

 Normal Probability Plots